Aleksandar Radosavljević (footballer, born 1979)

-Aleksandar Radosavljević (born 25 April 1979) is a Slovenian football coach and a former midfielder.
-He is the manager of the Slovenia national under-16 team.
+Aleksandar Radosavljević (born 25 April 1979) is a Slovenian football coach and former player who played as a midfielder.

 Radosavljević was a member of the Slovenia national team, and represented the nation at the 2010 FIFA World Cup.

 Club career

 In August 2010, Radosavljević was signed by Dutch Eredivisie team ADO Den Haag.
 In summer 2011, he signed a contract until the 2012–13 season.
 He was loaned to VVV-Venlo, and released after the 2012–13 season.